The Disappearing Antibody: A Case Study (Online CE Course)

 • Describe possible serological test results in a patient experiencing a hemolytic transfusion reaction.

-• Describe the characteristics of mixed-field agglutination and explain the significance of a positive DAT with mixed-field agglutination in a recently transfused patient.
+• Explain the characteristics of mixed-field agglutination and the significance of a positive DAT with mixed-field agglutination in a recently transfused patient.

 • Identify the problems involved in antigen phenotyping patients who have been recently transfused and those who have a positive DAT.